AlgoMaster Logo

 Understanding the Problem

 We have a 9x9 Sudoku grid, and we need to check whether the current state of the board violates any of the three Sudoku rules.
 We are not solving the puzzle or checking if it can be solved.
-We just need to verify that no digit appears twice in the same row, the same column, or the same 3x3 sub-box.
+We only verify that no digit appears twice in the same row, the same column, or the same 3x3 sub-box.

-The board may have empty cells (represented by '.'), and those are simply ignored.
-The real question is: among the filled cells, is there any duplicate where there shouldn't be one?
+The board may have empty cells (represented by '.'), and those are ignored.
+The question is whether, among the filled cells, any digit repeats inside a row, a column, or a box.

-• board[i][j] is a digit 1-9 or '.' means we don't need to handle invalid characters.
+• board[i][j] is a digit 1-9 or '.', so we never have to handle invalid characters.
 Empty cells are marked with '.'.

 Approach 1: Three Separate Passes